apacha/OMR-Datasets/README.md

 ![Example of MUSCIMA++ dataset](samples/muscima-pp.png)

-*Remarks*: Since this dataset is derived from the CVC-MUSCIMA dataset, using it requires to reference both works.
+*Remarks*: Since this dataset is derived from the CVC-MUSCIMA dataset, using it requires to reference the CVC-MUSCIMA as well.

 ## MUSCIMA++ Measure Annotations